Today's Bible Reading: 2 Corinthians 5

 Reflecting and Thinking

-What ministries of the church where you attend are focused on reconciliation?
+What ministries of the church where you attend are focused on reconciliation with God?
 What ministries of the church may indirectly contribute to the ministry of reconciliation?
 What ministries of the church have little if any impact on the ministry of reconciliation?
 What are some reasons the contemporary church does not have a greater focus on ministering for reconciliation with God (evangelism with the express purpose of salvation)?
 How can you be more involved in ministering or serving in ways that help others toward reconciliation with God?

 Heavenly Father, help us develop the heart of Jesus.
 Help us develop the mind and attitude of Jesus who sacrificially gave himself for us, the sinless for the sinful, the holy for the unholy, the righteous for the unrighteous.
-Help us see others through a heavenly point of view to see their spiritual needs, and not only through a human point of view that sees their physical needs.
+Help us see others through a heavenly point of view that sees their spiritual needs, and not only through a human point of view that sees their physical needs.
 Help us be more concerned about the threat of spiritual death than about the threat of physical death.
 Help us grasp the constraining and compelling love of Jesus so that we might go forth as ambassadors in the ministry of reconciliation, through Jesus the Great Reconciler we pray, Amen.